Skip to main content

 When to Go

-June through October is the dry season and peak safari time.
-The Great Migration crosses the Mara River from July through October.
-January and February offer calving season in the southern Serengeti — equally spectacular and far less crowded.
+June through October is the dry season and peak safari time — clear skies, thin vegetation for easier wildlife spotting, and the Great Migration crossing the Mara River.
+July through October is specifically when the crossings happen.
+January and February offer calving season in the southern Serengeti — equally spectacular, far less crowded, and dramatically more affordable.
+I favor late September for groups who want both the migration and manageable pricing.

 Highlights